ioBroker/ioBroker.admin/README.md

 * (foxriver76) object browser now validates setting state of type number
 * (foxriver76) allow to specify unique columns for tables
 * (foxriver76) fix crash on invalid states, which are missing the property `common.role`

-### 6.9.2 (2023-09-01)
-* (foxriver76) show info if server time differs from client time
-* (foxriver76) remove confusion with different names for state (datapoint and state)
-* (jogibear9988) fixed link on 404-page being opened inside child view
-* (foxriver76) fixed issue if non-text default values are provided to a text jsonConfig component
-* (foxriver76) implemented del key shortcut to delete a selected object

 ## License
 The MIT License (MIT)